Last Updated on 28/12/2021 by richard

 Home Grown Rhubarb

-We clean the sticks, chop them into pieces, bag in portions and freeze them.
+We clean the sticks, chop them into pieces, bag them in portions and freeze them.
 Freezing and defrosting softens the rhubarb partially but is fine for cooking.

-If you want to make some rhubarb and apple sauce year round, freezing is the only option as shop bought rhubarb is seasonal.
+If you want to make some rhubarb and apple sauce year-round, freezing is the only option as shop-bought rhubarb is seasonal.

 The Rhubarb Triangle

-Force grown rhubarb from the so called ‘Rhubarb Triangle’ in Yorkshire is a premium variety available from January to March.
+Force grown rhubarb from the so-called ‘Rhubarb Triangle’ in Yorkshire is a premium variety available from January to March.
 Forced rhubarb gets very high praise from top chefs for its superior taste.